clemsos/writings/_quora/2013-03-17-What-are-the-top-ten-issues-which-the-new-Chinese-leadership-should-focus-on-in-the-next-ten-years.md

 language: en
 title: |
     What are the top ten issues which the new
-    Chinese leadership should focus on in the next ten years? - Quora
+    Chinese leadership should focus on in the next ten years?
 ---

 -   **Education system** : reform Gaokao, try to deliver more actual